-You will learn with staff who undertake new research on all periods from early human origins to the recent past.
-You will also benefit from our bespoke teaching and research laboratories, dedicated geophysical and surveying equipment and a range of sophisticated equipment for the analysis of artefacts.
+You will learn with staff who undertake cutting-edge research on all periods from early human origins to the recent past.
+You will also benefit from our state-of-the-art teaching and research laboratories, dedicated geophysical and surveying equipment and a range of sophisticated equipment for the analysis of artefacts.

 |Typical places available||The School of History, Archaeology and Religion typically has 320 places available.
 The School of English, Communication and Philosophy typically has 350 places available.|

 |Typical applications received||The School of History, Archaeology and Religion typically receives 1800 applications.
 The School of English, Communication and Philosophy typically receives 1450 applications.|

 |Typical A level offer||AAB including an A in English Literature or English Literature and Language or Creative Writing.
 General Studies is not accepted.|

 |Typical Welsh Baccalaureate offer||WBQ core will be accepted in lieu of one A-level (at the grades specified above), excluding English Literature or English Language and Literature, or Creative Writing for English Literature degrees.|

 |Typical International Baccalaureate offer||35 points.
 6 points required from English at Higher Level and 6 points from one other subject at Higher Level.|

 |Other requirements||Applications from those offering alternative qualifications are welcome.
 Please see detailed admissions and selection criteria for more information.|